alexshpilkin/studies/conres.md

 full REPL for the user to inspect the system.
 Alternatively, the list of restarts could be incorporated into the a return stack trace.

+Unlike the rest of the code, the example doesn't limit itself to the ANS CORE wordset; it uses quotations from Forth 200x and INCLUDED from FILE.

 ## Design issues

 This is a proof of concept.
 The organization and naming of the words